 P.S.
 As a little bonus, the bug cookies, below, make an excellent addition to Halloween-inspired cookies.
 I’ve used these bug designs (on cupcakes and cookies) no less than 10 times after spying them in Hello, Cupcake years ago.
 Because the designs are copyrighted in the book, I can’t share the specific templates with you but the premise is simple – using melted candy discs to pipe an outline of a bug on wax paper and top with a design in large and small M&M’s.
 Let them dry and harden, then peel them off the wax paper and place them on the cookie.
 I don’t know if it is because I happen to have four little bug-loving boys, but these bugs are always the hit of the century.

-I prefer Hebrew National hot dogs.
-They come seven to a pack and I usually use two packages and a batch of breadstick dough (although I only use half the breadstick dough in this application and freeze the other half or make regular breadsticks).
+Hot Dogs: I prefer Hebrew National hot dogs.
+They come seven to a pack and I usually use two packages.
+Breadstick Dough: I only use half the breadstick dough and freeze the other half or make regular breadsticks.

 Make sugar cookies according to the recipe.
 Roll out and cut into thick circles, about 2- to 3-inches in diameter.
 Bake and cool.

 When cooled, fit a piping bag with the basket weave tip (or another similar tip with a flat side), and fill the bag with frosting.
 Turn the tip flat side up and pipe strips across the cookie in varying directions, until the cookie is covered with mummy stripes.
 Place two mini M&M’s for eyes.